d-k-k/CyberCANOE/API.md

 //Returns true at the frame the 'X' button is released by the specified wand.
 CC_WANDCONTROLS.Button_X_UP(int wandNum);

-//Returns if the 'X' button is held down by the specified wand.
+//Returns true if the 'X' button is held down by the specified wand.
 CC_WANDCONTROLS.Button_X_PRESS(int wandNum);

 //Returns true at the frame the 'O' button starts to press down (not held down) by the specified wand.